 - We cover a far superior safety stock calculation in the Brightwork Explorer.

-Losing your mind with safety stock calculation?
-You don’t have to, now you can our online tool that has a better dynamic safety stock calculation that simplifies and systematizes the calculation and the management.
+Are you losing your mind with safety stock calculation?
+You don’t have to.
+Now you can use our online tool that has a better dynamic safety stock calculation that simplifies and systematizes the calculation and the management.

 Safety stock is designed to buffer variability on the demand side as well as the supply side and is to be consistent with the service level targets of the company.

 What was laid out above is the principle, but the problem is that the standard safety stock formula is unusable?
 There are no studies that demonstrate that the dynamic safety stock formula is used in companies — even though it continues to be taught and is frequently discussed.
 Yet safety stock cannot rationally be calculated in isolation from other factors in the supply chain.

 How is it nearly always calculated (when it is calculated at all)?
 That is right, in isolation for each product location.